tomicapretto/etc/lessons/lesson_02.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "notes"} -->
 We're so lucky to have transformations.
-The log transformation allowed us to use linear regression in this problem.
+The log transformation allowed us to use linear regression when it seemed not to be possible.

-On the other hand, now we need to learn how to talk in log scales.
+On the other hand, it looks like now we need to learn how to talk in log scales.
 It solved a problem but also gave us a new one.
 What a bummer!

-It's not all lost my friends.
+You have nothing to worry about, you can always come back home.
 We've picked a great transformation, because it's invertible.
 It means we can invert or reverse the function applied, and get results back in the normal or untransformed space.
 All we need to do in this case is to use the exponential function.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->